algo7/R_Stats_Exam_Suite/README.md

 # R_Stats_Exam_Suite
 Terminal application for university statistic exams.

-# Current Topics Covered (there are typos in the actual menu in the application):
+# Current Topics Covered :
+**there are typos in the actual menu in the application**
  1. Descriptive Statistic
  2. Probability
  3. Discrete Variables